Mass shootings in America escalated between 2000-2013

 [18:30] – Will future mass shootings involve women or be gender-neutral?

-[18:40] – Narcissism epidemic causes men to be wounded and reactive.
+[18:40] – The narcissism epidemic causes men to be wounded and reactive.

 [21:30] – Are mass shootings linked to first-person shooter video games?